fsmutimeer/fsmutimeer/README.md

    # Hi, I’m Feroz
    ### I’m interested in Coding.
-- 🌱 I’m currently programming my life.
-- 💞️ I’m looking to collaborate on open source projects.
+- 🌱 open to collaborate on open source projects.

 <!---
 fsmutimeer/fsmutimeer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.